mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 video games, cell phones, and social networking sites, such as Twitter and Facebook.
-Even when we try to focus on doing one thing, which does not involve using a technological device (such as writing a paper or a book, reading a book, or painting) we cannot escape from all the distractions around us.
+Even when we try to focus on doing one thing, which does not involve using a technological device (such as writing a paper or a book, reading a book, or painting) we cannot escape all the distractions around us.
 The buzzing sounds of a cell phone, tablet, or TV, create an environment in which our brains are programmed to interrupt the respective task, repeatedly, and to engage in something entirely different.
-The reason why we find it puzzling to understand how one person only could translate the entire philosophical writings of Greek and Roman philosophers centuries ago (let’s take, for example, Thomas Taylor’s translations which date back to the eighteenth century), is because no modern human being is capable of translating such an overwhelming amount of pages (tens of thousands of pages) during their lifetime.
-This is not because humans are intellectually incapable of completing highly demanding tasks.
+The reason why we find it puzzling to understand how one person only could translate the entire philosophical writings of Greek and Roman philosophers centuries ago (take, for example, Thomas Taylor’s translations which date back to the eighteenth century), is because no modern human being is capable of translating such an overwhelming amount of pages (tens of thousands of pages) during their lifetime).
+This is not because modern humans are intellectually incapable of completing highly demanding tasks.
 On the contrary, human beings have the capacity to possess admirable acuity and expertise in a number of fields.
 The problem with the modern human is that he/she relies heavily